-One workspace for the canvas, browser, source, and data.
+One workspace for canvas, browser, code, and review.

 Divine keeps the worktree in one place while the surface changes.
-Use the canvas to see pages and blocks together, the browser for real frontend behavior, code for source, and data tabs for schemas and entries.
+Canvas shows pages and blocks together, browser runs the real frontend route, code holds the source, and review walks the diff before merge.

 The workspace is a set of focused surfaces.